River Ely: Ecology

 As the pollution of the river abated, so fish populations slowly returned to the river from the many small tributaries.
 Roach, Brown trout, perch, chub, eel, grayling, sea trout and salmon and more recently some barbel.

 Floods

 The river has flooded its banks on several occasions including 2008 when 27 homes were flooded, and in 2011, 2012 and in 2020.

 Ely Valley Trail

-The Countryside Council for Wales and Cardiff Council are developing a cycleway beside the river known as the Ely Trail.
-The intended benefits are to allow people from urban western Cardiff easier access to the countryside, and for people in rural areas to have another commuting option into the city centre.
-Parts of this trail are now open.
+The Countryside Council for Wales and Cardiff Council have developed a cycleway beside the river, known as the Ely Trail.
+The benefits are to allow people from urban western Cardiff easier access to the countryside, and for people in rural areas to have another commuting option into the city centre.

 Ely Valley

 The River Ely passes through the following: